High Arctic warming surpasses Viking era, study shows

 When white ice and snow retreat, they uncover water or ground that are darker and so soak up more heat.
 The melt is threatening the hunting lifestyles of indigenous peoples and creatures such as polar bears, the Arctic Council says.

-It is also making the region more accessible to oil exploration by companies such as Shell (RDSa.L) or Statoil (STL.OL) and opening up areas for mining and for shipping across the Arctic Ocean.
+It is also making the region more accessible to oil exploration by companies such as Shell or Statoil and opening up areas for mining and for shipping across the Arctic Ocean.

 (Reporting By Alister Doyle; Editing by Jason Webb)